MarcoSimoes/setplaysdataset/README.md

 >> ./setup.sh mesa

 If you use NVIDIA choose the first option.
-Other wise use *mesa* as argument.
+Otherwise use *mesa* as the argument.

+* If you are trying in a Windows 10 or + without an NVIDIA Graphics card, run *setup.cmd* in the Windows Powershell:

+>> setup.cmd

 ### Running the toolkit ###